Andromedans/andromeda/meta-language.md

     mltype rec t α β ... γ = ...

-The recursion must be guarded by data constructors, i.e., we only allow *inductive* defintions.
+The recursion must be guarded by data constructors, i.e., we only allow *inductive* definitions.
 E.g., the ML-type of binary trees can be defined as

     mltype rec tree α =
       | Empty